Gissio/radpro/docs/users.md

 **A:** Most likely you enabled background compensation.
 Background compensation works by removing counts.

 **Q: I enabled clicks but aren't hearing any clicks.
-What could be wrong?**
+What's happening?**

-**A:** Most likely you enabled pulses thresholding.
-Pulses thresholding enables pulse indication only above a certain threshold level of radiation.
+**A:** Most likely you enabled pulses thresholding, which enables pulse indication only above a certain threshold level of radiation.